gamethua95/DVWA-solution/vulnerabilities/xss_r/source/README.md

-# Explaination for each Security Level and Suggestion
+# Cross-Site Scripting (XSS) Explaination for Each Security Level and Suggestion
 ---

 ## Low level